wblachowski/cue-card-trainer/README.md

 # Cue Card Trainer <img src="assets/icon_round.png" width="22px"/>
 Android app helping you prepare for IELTS/CPE speaking part.
 Each card is a speaking exercise prompting the candidate to speak about a given topic for a specified time (usually 2 minutes).
 Card topics are usually quite diverse and range from simple questions about hobbies or family to more sophisticated discussions about art, philosophy, or outlook on life.

 This app uses a database of cue cards scraped using the [Cue Cards Scraper](https://github.com/wblachowski/cue-cards-scraper) script.
-As of now, the database contains 700+ cards, which translates to approximately 24 hours of practice - should be more than enough even for the most avid learners.
+As for now, the database contains 700+ cards, which translates to approximately 24 hours of practice - should be more than enough even for the most avid learners.

 ## Screenshots
 <p float="right">